-The site provides an abundance of food for bats.
-Although the buildings will be replaced, gardens will be created which will maintain commuting and foraging for bats.
+The site provides some food for bats little activity was evident during the activity surveys.
+Although the buildings will be replaced, flowering and tree features will be created which will maintain foraging for bats.

 4.4.
 Legislation and Policy Guidance